Insurance Bad Faith

-We trust insurance companies to compensate us after we're injured in an accident.
+We trust insurance companies to compensate us after we're injured in an accident or pay for the repairs to a house or car which occur due to no fault of our own.
 That's why cases involving allegations of insurance bad faith are so infuriating.
 Instead of doing everything they can to help us out, some insurance companies try to take advantage of injury victims and give them less than what they rightfully deserve.

 Attorney Stuart L. Plotnick knows the games insurance companies play.
 That's because he used to work as the lead trial attorney for an insurance company.
 Now, he puts that knowledge to work for injury victims and their families in Rockville and the surrounding communities.

 If you think an insurance company isn't playing fair with you, contact the Law Offices of Stuart L. Plotnick, LLC in Rockville, Maryland.
 We can review the details of your case with you and fight for the compensation you rightfully deserve after your accident.

 When an insurance company does not have a legitimate or reasonable basis for denying your claim for payment, downplays the severity of your injuries or loss, or delays or stalls in investigating your claim for too long, they are breaching your contract and may be acting in bad faith.

 While no single one of the following factors necessarily indicates that your insurer is acting in bad faith, any combination of them means that a bad faith claim is probably worth considering: